What is a General Partnership?

 There are two key disadvantages to forming a GP:

-Due to the lack of corporate structure, a general partnership does not establish itself as a separate business entity from the partners.
-Partners are unprotected from any lawsuits against the business and their personal assets can be seized at any time to cover unmet debt obligations of the business.
+Due to the lack of corporate structure, a general partnership does not establish itself as a business entity separate from the partners.
+Partners are unprotected from any lawsuits against the business and their personal assets can be seized to cover unmet debt obligations of the business.

 2. Partners are liable for each other’s actions